-Submitting Department Human Resources Contact Name & Phone Tonya Wallace, CFO Contact Email twallace@spokanecity.org 509-625-6845 Council Sponsor(s) Council President Beggs / CM Kinnear Select Agenda Item Type □Consent ⊠ Discussion Time Requested: 5 min.
+Submitting Department Human Resources Contact Name & Phone Tonya Wallace, CFO Contact Email twallace@spokanecity.org 509-625-6845 Council Sponsor(s) Council President Beggs / CM Kinnear Select Agenda Item Type ☐ Consent ☐ Discussion Time Requested: 5 min.
 Agenda Item Name Council Confirmation of Mayoral Appointee - Risk Manager Summary (Background) Appointment of Jon "Scott" Jordan as Risk Manager.
 Jon "Scott" Jordan was selected for appointment to the position by Mayor Woodward and is being presented for confirmation to Risk Manager.
-Proposed Council Action & Confirm the Appointment of Jon "Scott" Jordan as the Risk Man Date: Fiscal Impact: Total Cost: Approved in current year budg dget? ⊠Yes □No □N/A Funding Source □One-time ⊠Recurring Specify funding source: Expense Occurrence One-time Recurring Other budget impacts: (revenue generating, match requirements, etc.) Operations Impacts What impacts would the proposal have on historically excluded communities?
-N/A How will data be collected, analyzed, and reported concerning the effect of the program/policy by racial, ethnic, gender identity, national origin, income level, disability, sexual orientation, or other existing disparities?
-N/A How will data be collected regarding the effectiveness of this program, policy or product to ensure it is the right solution?
-N/A Describe how this proposal aligns with current City Policies, including the Comprehensive Plan, pital Improvement Program, Neighborhood Master Plans, Council Resolutions, and others?
-N/A
+Proposed Council Action & Date: Confirm the Appointment of Jon "Scott" Jordan as the Risk Manager. -time ⊠Recurring Operations Impacts osal have on historically excluded communities?
+N/A 1 alyzed, and reported concerning the effect of the program/policy by national origin, income level, disability, sexual orientation, or other How will data be collected regards the right solution?
+N/A arding the effectiveness of this program, policy or product to ensure it ns with current City Policies, including the Comprehensive Plan, tal Improvement Program, Neighborhood Master Plans, Council